lorihe/Springboard-Capstone3---Transfer_Learning/README.md

-## 'Soccer or Rugby Image' Classification
+## 'Soccer or Rugby' Image Classification

 This project uses pre-trained weights to create a classification model which recognized images as either 'soccer' or 'rugby'.
 This project also deploys the model as a web application using Streamlit.